Proteolytic Enzymes: A Comprehensive Study of Papain, Bromelain, Serratiopeptidase, Urokinase, Streptokinase, and Pepsin

 Papain

-Papain is a proteolytic enzyme derived from the latex of the papaya fruit (Carica papaya).
-It is commonly used in various applications due to its ability to break down proteins into peptides and amino acids.
+Papain is a proteolytic enzyme extracted from the latex of the papaya fruit (Carica papaya).
+It is widely recognized for its ability to break down proteins into smaller peptides and amino acids, making it valuable in various industrial, medical, and culinary applications.

 Chemistry of Papain